death-inspires-me/11339613_DCIT_205/README.md

 3. The Body

-The body of the home page has a looped silent video (with a <video> tag and an id “myVideo” for a background.
+The body of the home page has a looped silent video (with a <video> tag and an id “myVideo” for a background).

 The video is given a few properties to make sure it displays under the whole page and a z-index value of –1 to make it appear only below every other component of the page no matter what.